 In the certification process, an independent registrar will perform an on-site audit of a company’s operations to verify that it complies with the ISO standard, or that you meet quality standards.
 If the business complies, then that company will be registered as ISO 9001 compliant.

 On the way to certification, a business can meet its ISO needs by:

-With complete procedures manuals for ISO 9001 Quality Management System, required HR procedures, and an ISO training class, a template like an ISO 9001 Quality Procedures Manual can help a business on its way to ISO 9001 certification.
+With complete procedures manuals for ISO 9001 Quality Management System, required HR procedures, and an ISO training class, a template like an ISO 9001 2015 Procedures can help a business on its way to ISO 9001 certification.
 Sometimes the effort can be very great, but companies typically notice a remarkable difference in efficiency and effectiveness after the first year.